 Held every Saturday at Granger Bay in the V&A Waterfront, the Oranjezicht City Farm Market is a community farmers-style market for independent local farmers and artisanal food producers.
-Here customers can do their weekly food shopping for fresh fruit and veg, organic dairy products, home-baked bread, free-range eggs and more.
+Here, customers can do their weekly food shopping for fresh fruit and vegetables, organic dairy products, home-baked bread, free-range eggs and more.
 You can also try some of the delicious cooked and raw foods on offer if you fancy a break from cooking.
 There are also edible plants and seedlings as well as compost and gardening supplies on sale.
-The outdoor market is open from 9a.m. until 2p.m. in all weather conditions.

 Earth Fair Food Market

-The Earth Fair Food Market offers a wide range of pasture-reared and ethically farmed animal products and fresh produce shopping by more than 40 traders.
-Pick and choose from delicious artisanal cheeses and cured meat to dried fruit, craft beers and home-baked goods.
+The Earth Fair Food Market offers a wide range of pasture-reared and ethically farmed animal products and fresh produce shopping from more than 40 traders.
+Pick and choose from delicious artisanal cheeses and cured meats, dried fruit, craft beers and home-baked goods.
 Grab a bite to eat while you enjoy great live music by some of Cape Town’s top bands.
-The Earth Fair Food Market is located in the South Palms Center in the suburb of Tokai, a 30-minute drive from Cape Town.
-The market is open on Wednesdays from 3p.m. to 8:30p.m. and on Saturdays from 9a.m. until 2p.m.
-You can also catch a pop-up version of the market in St George’s Mall in the city center on Thursdays from 11a.m. until 3p.m.
+The Earth Fair Food Market is located in the South Palms Centre in the suburb of Tokai, a 30-minute drive from Cape Town.
+The market is open on Wednesdays from 3 pm to 8.30 pm and on Saturdays from 9 am until 2 pm.
+You can also catch a pop-up version of the market in St George’s Mall in the City Centre on Thursdays from 11 am until 3 pm.

 If you feel like escaping the city, plan a day trip to the Lourensford Market in the beautiful suburb of Somerset West.
-The bustling market is set on the scenic Lourensford Wine Estate which is situated on the slopes of the Hottentots Holland Mountain Range.
-There are more than 70 stalls to browse which offer everything from delectable food and art and crafts to organic and artisanal produce.
+The bustling market is set on the scenic Lourensford Wine Estate, which is situated on the slopes of the Hottentots Holland Mountain Range.
+There are more than 70 stalls to browse, which offer everything from delectable food and art and crafts to organic and artisanal produce.
 You can also enjoy a glass of the estate’s superb selection of wines or in-house craft beer to complement your food.
-There is weekly live music and fun entertainment for kids too.
-Pets are also welcome!
-The market is open every Sunday from 10a.m. to 3p.m. and on alternate Fridays from 4p.m. to 9p.m.
+There is weekly live music and fun entertainment for kids, and pets are also welcome.
+The market is open every Sunday from 10 am to 3 pm and on alternate Fridays from 4 pm to 9 pm.

 Root 44 Market